Kafir: Ignorance

-In Islam, jahiliyyah ('ignorance') refers to the time of Arabia before Islam.
+In Islam, jahiliyyah ('ignorance') refers to pre-Islamic Arabia.

 History of the usage of the term

 Usage in the earliest sense

 When the Islamic empire expanded, the word kafir was broadly used as a descriptive term for all pagans and anyone else who disbelieved in Islam.

 Historically, the attitude toward unbelievers in Islam was determined more by socio-political conditions than by religious doctrine.
-A tolerance toward unbelievers "impossible to imagine in contemporary Christendom" prevailed even to the time of the Crusades, particularly with respect to the People of the Book.
+A tolerance toward unbelievers "impossible to imagine in contemporary Christianity" prevailed even to the time of the Crusades, particularly with respect to the People of the Book.
 However, due to animosity towards Franks, the term kafir developed into a term of abuse.
 During the Mahdist War, the Mahdist State used the term kuffar against Ottoman Turks, and the Turks themselves used the term kuffar towards Persians during the Ottoman-Safavid wars.
 In modern Muslim popular imagination, the dajjal (Antichrist-like figure) will have k-f-r written on his forehead.

 However, there was extensive religious violence in India between Muslims and non-Muslims during the Delhi Sultanate and Mughal Empire (before the political decline of Islam).
 In their memoirs on Muslim invasions, enslavement and plunder of this period, many Muslim historians in South Asia used the term kafir for Hindus, Buddhists, Sikhs and Jains.
 Raziuddin Aquil states that "non-Muslims were often condemned as kafirs, in medieval Indian Islamic literature, including court chronicles, Sufi texts and literary compositions" and fatwas were issued that justified persecution of the non-Muslims.

 Relations between Jews and Muslims in the Arab world and use of the word kafir were equally as complex, and over the last century, issues regarding kafir have arisen over the conflict in Israel and Palestine.
 Calling the Jews of Israel, "the usurping kafir", Yasser Arafat turned on the Muslim resistance and "allegedly set a precedent for preventing Muslims from mobilizing against 'aggressor disbelievers' in other Muslim lands, and enabled 'the cowardly, alien kafir' to achieve new levels of intervention in Muslim affairs."

 In 2019, Nahdlatul Ulama, the largest independent Islamic organization in the world, issued a proclamation urging Muslims to refrain from using the word kafir to refer to non-Muslims, as the term is both offensive and perceived to be "theologically violent".